[BoDD logo]

 Thistleroot, Mexican Poppy, Prickly Poppy

-The prickles on the leaves and fruiting capsules can cause mechanical injury to humans and grazing animals (Oakes and Butcher 1962).
+The prickles on the leaves and fruiting capsules can cause mechanical injury to humans and grazing animals (Oakes & Butcher 1962).
 The acrid yellow sap has slightly corrosive properties (Dalziel 1937, Quisumbing 1951) and the plant can cause dermatitis in some individuals (Behl et al. 1966).
 Patch tests carried out using the leaves of this species crushed in a small quantity of normal saline elicited positive reactions in 2 of 20 contact dermatitis patients tested in New Delhi, India (Singh et al. 1978).

 Stuart (1911) noted that in Chinese traditional medicine, the oil expressed from the seeds of this plant (which is known as lao shu le) is said to allay the irritation of herpes and many other eruptions of the skin.
 The seed is a common adulterant of mustard seed (Brassica) either by chance or for profit.
 Ingestion of argemone seed oil has caused epidemic dropsy in humans in Africa and India with hyperpigmentation of the skin and "sarcoidal" angiomatous swellings and glaucoma (Watt & Breyer-Brandwijk 1962).